 Where's the Lab Test I Need?: When you create a Clinical Alert based on a lab test, the pull-down menu will offer all the tests for which your practice has ever had a result.
-It would be impossible to show all possible LOINC tests, so the interface uses the tests that your practice uses.
+Rather than display all possible LOINC tests, the interface uses the tests that your practice uses.

 Demographics and Vitals: When you add a demographics or vitals criteria, the screen will prompt you to first select a specific criterion (age, height, etc) and then click Add to create criteria.